awslabs/ssosync/README.md

 * `--include-groups` only works when `--sync-method` is `users_groups`
 * `--ignore-users` works for both `--sync-method` values.
 Example: `--ignore-users user1@example.com,user2@example.com` or `SSOSYNC_IGNORE_USERS=user1@example.com,user2@example.com`
 * `--ignore-groups` works for both `--sync-method` values.
 Example: --ignore-groups group1@example.com,group1@example.com` or `SSOSYNC_IGNORE_GROUPS=group1@example.com,group1@example.com`
 * `--group-match` works for both `--sync-method` values and also in combination with `--ignore-groups` and `--ignore-users`.
-This is the filter query passed to the [Google Workspace Directory API when search Groups](https://developers.google.com/admin-sdk/directory/v1/guides/search-groups), if the flag is not used, groups are not filtered.
+These are the filter queries (one for each query separated as a comma) passed to the [Google Workspace Directory API when search Groups](https://developers.google.com/admin-sdk/directory/v1/guides/search-groups), if the flag is not used, groups are not filtered.
 * `--user-match` works for both `--sync-method` values and also in combination with `--ignore-groups` and `--ignore-users`.
-This is the filter query passed to the [Google Workspace Directory API when search Users](https://developers.google.com/admin-sdk/directory/v1/guides/search-users), if the flag is not used, users are not filtered.
+These are the filter queries (one for each query separated as a comma) passed to the [Google Workspace Directory API when search Users](https://developers.google.com/admin-sdk/directory/v1/guides/search-users), if the flag is not used, users are not filtered.

 NOTES: